sustainable logistics

 But did you know that you can make your supply chain greener, too?

-In the meantime, one of the best ways for manufacturers to find fuel efficiency improvements and emission-curbing opportunities is through route optimization.
-Advanced technological suites and logistics planning methodology can help brands find optimal routing for their deliveries, reducing route miles and other inefficiencies that truck drivers commonly encounter.
+One of the best ways for manufacturers to find fuel efficiency improvements and emission-curbing opportunities is through route optimization.
+Advanced technological suites and logistics planning methodology can help brands find optimal routing for their deliveries, reducing route miles, fuel consumption, and other inefficiencies that truck drivers commonly encounter.

 Aligning Parts of the Supply Chain